-Matthew has extensive experience with Probate and Trust litigation.
+Matthew Talbot and his team have extensive experience with Probate and Trust litigation.
 Litigation can be an emotional process, especially when family members are fighting over their legacy.
-His first focus is always on mediating these disputes, whenever possible, and assuring that clients sees the best possible outcome.
+Our first priority is always getting the best results possible for our clients.
+We have successfully litigated numerous Trust matters and achieved stellar results for our clients.

 Do you need a Trust Litigation Attorney?